Skip to main content

 How often should I check my AI visibility score?

 Check your AI visibility score at least monthly for key pages.
-AI models are retrained frequently — OpenAI updates ChatGPT's training data continuously, Perplexity crawls the web in real-time, and Google AI Overviews pull from the live index.
+AI models are retrained frequently.
+OpenAI updates ChatGPT's training data continuously, Perplexity crawls the web in real-time, and Google AI Overviews pull from the live index.
 Competitors also optimize continuously, so a score that was strong last month may slip.
-For business-critical pages, weekly monitoring with automated alerts (available in Foglift Growth plans) ensures you catch changes before they impact traffic.
+Foglift's Free plan includes weekly automated Google AI Overview scans while your workspace is active, plus manual checks any time.
+Paid plans add ChatGPT, Perplexity, Gemini, and Claude with faster cadence, from daily checks on Launch to twice-daily checks on Growth and hourly checks on Enterprise.

 Sources & Further Reading